Focal-Probe-Components/Database/README.md

 # DB
-Database Facade bundled with a query builder and Database Control Interface or the Focal PHP framework
+Database Facade bundled with a query builder and Database Control Interface for the Focal PHP framework